7 Habits of Perpetually Broke People

 Are you someone who rushes to the store the minute you get paid?
 Does money burn a hole in your pocket?
 Many broke people spend the majority of the money as soon as they get it.

 However, if you can train yourself to save money each paycheck and balance your additional spending, you will be in a much better position financially.
-The key to doing this is your budget and controlling your spending.
+The key to doing this is creating your budget and controlling your spending.

 Carries Balances on Credit Cards